Seattle University becomes first WA college to divest from fossil fuels

 Student activists began the push to divest as early as 2012, and continued until the Board of Trustees approved the divestment plan in 2018.

-Students with Sustainable Student Action, a campus environmental justice group, had written a letter in 2017 to then-president Stephen Sundborg, urging his support to divest from fossil fuels in the wake of the U.S. withdrawal from the Paris Climate agreement to mitigate effects of the climate crisis.
+Students with Sustainable Student Action, a campus environmental justice group, had written a letter in 2017 to then-President Stephen Sundborg, urging his support to divest from fossil fuels in the wake of the U.S. withdrawal from the Paris Agreement to mitigate effects of the climate crisis.
 (Sundborg retired in 2021.)

 The university reached its 50% reduction goal nine months early in March 2020.
 Its endowment, made up of donations, was estimated at $285 million this June, officials said in a news release.